Chanrom/sentence-representation-for-classification-PyTorch/README.md

 * torchtext 0.2

 ## Folder Structure
 * model file:
    * model/model.py, contains the deep models for sentence representation.
 * training framework: train.py - preprocesses the data and trains the network.
-* configuration files
+* configuration files:
    * i.e. trec/trec.conf, the config file used to set the dataset and networks.
 * help function: utils/utils.py. some helper functions.